 Here we’ll share some of these mistakes and how to avoid them.
 If you’ve already made the mistakes, hopefully there are ways to correct them.
 Some of these mistakes include:

 A common mistake is buying a cake stencil that’s not the same size with the cake to be decorated.If you want to decorate a cake that’s 6 inches high, then you need a 6 inch cake stencil.
-Using a 4 inch or 8 inch cake stencil would be awkward for you to use.
-You might also not get the effect you are looking for.
+A 4 inch or 8 inch cake stencil would be awkward for you to use.
+In addition to the awkwardness, you might not get the effect you are looking for.

 Unless you are a pro in cake stenciling, it’s difficult to hold the stencil and apply the medium at the same time.One or both of the procedures would suffer.
 It’s either your stencil would shift away from position or your medium would smear/smudge.